athaser/stackoverflow_api_python_flask_wrapper_with_keycloak/README.md

 Communication with StackExchange API and statistics The service communicates with the StackExchange API and perform the following tasks:
-•	Retrieve the StackOverflow answer data for the given date/time range (Endpoint: https://api.stackexchange.com/docs/answers).
+Retrieve the StackOverflow answer data for the given date/time range (Endpoint: https://api.stackexchange.com/docs/answers).
-•	Retrieve the comment data for this set of answers  (Endpoint: https://api.stackexchange.com/docs/comments-on-answers).
+Retrieve the comment data for this set of answers  (Endpoint: https://api.stackexchange.com/docs/comments-on-answers).

-Calculates the following statistics: o	the total number of accepted answers. o	the average score for all the accepted answers. o	the average answer count per question. o	the comment count for each of the 10 answers with the highest score.
+Calculates the following statistics:
+The total number of accepted answers.
+The average score for all the accepted answers.
+The average answer count per question.
+The comment count for each of the 10 answers with the highest score.

 Response body example
 {